 The Algoma region has the type of winter you hear about on the news – the towering snowbanks, and the polar-vortex temperatures.
 But what the news doesn't tell you is that winter creates another season of adventure in Algoma Country.
 There are countless activities here to keep you active and having fun.

 Here are 10 winter activities you should do this winter in Algoma:

 1. Ice Fishing

 So what if the lake froze over?
 That doesn't keep anglers off the lake.
 Ice fishing is a way of life in the North; the frozen lakes with a hole drilled through the thick ice, fishers secure in a warm ice hut – and you can't forget the peaceful surroundings, which make this experience even more enjoyable.
-Many of Algoma's operators are open year-round, so there is always a warm comfortable place to stay.
-These accommodations offer variety of amenities, such as easy access from snowmobile trails, ice huts, and more.
+Many of the region's operators are open year-round, so there is always a warm comfortable place to stay.
+These accommodations offer a variety of amenities, such as easy access to snowmobile trails, ice huts, and more.

 Nothing compares to gliding across snow through our region's wintery landscape.
 It's peaceful, with the sights and sounds only found during these months: frozen waterfalls and rock faces glazed in ice and snow, the sounds of winter birds, and the tracks of animals that winter in our region.
-It's blissfully quiet, as if the landscape had gone to sleep.
-Cross-country skiing and snowshoeing are the perfect activities to keep you active, but it's also something fun to look forward to do during the colder months.
-Although there are many groomed hills, you can snowshoe or cross country ski on anywhere that has snow.
-If you want to snowshoe at home or at a local park you can.
+It's blissfully quiet as if the landscape had gone to sleep.
+Cross-country skiing keeps you active, but it's also something fun to look forward to doing during the colder months.
+There are groomed trail systems in the region.

 9. Snowball Fights, Snow Angels, Snow Forts & Snowmen